canro91/canro91.github.io/_posts/2022-12-06-BackgroundServicesAndLiteHangfire.md

 ### 2. Change some Hangfire parameters

-Then, when we registered the Hangfire server, we used these parameters:
+In the previous step, when we registered the Hangfire server, we used these parameters:

 * `SchedulePollingInterval` is the time to wait between retries for recurring jobs.
 By default, it's 15 seconds.
 [Source](https://github.com/HangfireIO/Hangfire/blob/5b696d4174e13c3dd9489cc6a863d3417c632e31/src/Hangfire.Core/Server/RecurringJobScheduler.cs#L329)
 * `WorkerCount` is the number of processing threads.
 By default, it's the minimum between five times the processor count and 20.
 [Source](https://github.com/HangfireIO/Hangfire/blob/5b696d4174e13c3dd9489cc6a863d3417c632e31/src/Hangfire.Core/BackgroundJobServer.cs#L171)